 Additionally, as communication improves and borders blur, consumers all over the world are looking to learn languages.
 Whether you take to the online education with expertise in the English language, or you harness your mastery of Swahili, there’s likely someone out there that wants to learn a language from you.
 And they’re probably willing to pay for it.
-You might have a successful business on your hands especially if you speak the most in-demand languages in 2020 and beyond—such as Arabic, Spanish, and Mandarin.
+You might have a successful business on your hands especially if you speak the most in-demand languages—such as Arabic, Spanish, and Mandarin.

 If you’re skilled in an obscure language, or you’re especially adept at teaching a more widely-known language, then an online language-based educational session could be one of your most profitable business ideas.